kenrui-group/ansible-bind/README.md

 Following variables are configurable in vars/main.yml.
 * BIND major version to install or upgraded to.
 * Domain name (eg mydomain.com).
-* Hostnames and IP addresses.
+* Hostnames and IP addresses for DNS A and PTR entries.
-* ACME directory can be set to Pebble, staging, or production.

-DNS servers' IPs are configured in the inventory-dns file.
+DNS servers' IPs to be managed via the playbooks are configured in the inventory-dns file.

 ---------------------------------------

-Changes need to be synced to:
+Molecule is setup to assert changes done by the playbooks so configuration changes need to be synced to the following:
  - bind/molecule/default/roles/test_bind/vars/main.yml.
  - cert/molecule/default/roles/test_cert/vars/main.yml.